 2019 is a bountiful year for new restaurant openings, and we have seen a wide range from Michelin-starred fine dining restaurants to casual chain dining places.

-Diners’ Choice organised by Chope is back, and you can vote for your favourite restaurants and bars in 8 different categories.
+The results of Diners’ Choice organised by Chope is out, and here are the winners of the restaurants and bars in 8 different categories.
 They include:

-Last year’s “Restaurant Of The Year” was Fat Cow known for its Japanese omakase and beef bowls, while German burger place Hans im Gluck received the “New Restaurant of the Year”.
+Last year’s “Restaurant Of The Year” Fat Cow known for its Japanese omakase and beef bowls continues with its winning streak, being crowned champion again in 2019.

 Zui Yu Xuan Teochew Cuisine